AnnaGerber/little-bits-js/1.blink/instructions.md

 ### Going further

 Johnny-Five provides a REPL (Read-Eval-Print Loop) where you can type in commands to take effect immediately.
-From the REPL prompt (>>) try the following commands:
+From the REPL prompt try the following commands:

     led.stop()    // stop blinking or pulsing
     led.off()     // turn led off
     led.on()      // turn led on
     led.pulse()   // pulse the led
     led.fadeIn()  // fade to full brightness
     led.fadeOut() // fade to off

-Hit control + d on a new line in the REPL to exit and terminate the program.
+Hit control plus d on a new line in the REPL to exit and terminate the program.